Acceleratio/docs-sqlmanager/README.md

 * Perform security management tasks across multiple SQL Servers from a single UI
 * Manage multiple databases across different SQL Servers

-Make the most of your SQL administration with SQLDocKit.
+Make the most of your SQL administration with SQL Manager.
 Save time and eliminate endless manual documentation!
 Download free trial and give it a try - https://www.sqldockit.com/